Scrubbing Out Pests: How to Create Your Sanitation Schedule

 In the foodservice industry, there’s little room for error when it comes to health and safety.
 As a manager, you’re responsible for ensuring sanitary conditions in both front-of-house and back-of-house areas of the building.
-Proper sanitation is key for passing third-party inspection and maintaining an exceptional customer experience, and pest management is a crucial part of that.
+Proper sanitation is key for passing third-party inspections and maintaining an exceptional customer experience, and pest management is a crucial part of that.
 Just one pest sighting can ruin a customer’s experience, and an infestation can cause significant issues for any restaurant.

 Setting Up Sanitation Procedures